prcutler/silversaucer/readme.md

 * [x] Migrate to Github Actions from Azure Pipelines.
 * [x] Learn the Discogs API (and potentially MusicBrainz).
 * [x] Learn how to use the CircuitPython MatrixPortal.
 (This is more complex than it sounds!)
-* [ ] Learn how to use HTMX in place of Javascript.
-* [ ] Potentially look at deploying this to Azure instead of hosting on Digital Ocean.
-But that's a way out.

-Want to know more?
-You can view my [blog posts about Silver Saucer and my progress here](https://paulcutler.org/tags/silver-saucer/).